 Whereas, I said, in the tradition going back to Classical Greek times (right hand slide above) nourishment includes physical and also mental, emotional and spiritual good health and well-being.
-At the end I asked for a vote, and everybody in the room stuck up their hands for the bigger picture, envisioned by Jose Maria Bengoa (left
+At the end I asked for a vote, and everybody in the room stuck up their hands for the bigger picture, envisioned by José María Bengoa (left hand slide above) as 'the ideas that the Greeks held about dietetics - as the dominion of life itself'.
+Nobody voted for nutrition as principally a biological science.
+Carlos Monteiro, who was in the room participating, pointed out that my sample was biased.
+He was right, if the population was all SLAN participants, or all readers of this column.
+But my population was the 100 or so SLAN participants who chose to come and join in a discussion on the scope and limits of their work.

-I mention Carlos here also because of all nutrition scientists now alive and active, I have learned most from him in the context of living and working in the global South, as is evident from a big World Nutrition commentary_this month.
-Carlos is a very remarkable person.
+I mention Carlos here also because of all nutrition scientists now alive and active, I have learned most from him in the context of living and working in the global South, as is evident from a big World Nutrition commentary this month.
+Carlos is a very remarkable person, as indicated by his Association member's profile.
 He has been a tenured professor at the University of São Paulo for over 30 years.
 Before that, as a young physician at the time of Brazil's military regime, he served deprived communities and families in and around Porto Nacional, in what is now the Northern state of Tocantins.